elehcimd/mltraq/mkdocs/tutorial/02-experiments.md

 Only `run.steps` is accessible, as expected by design.

 !!!
 Tip
-    In `run.steps`, you can store Numpy arrays, Pandas and Pyarrow objects, as well as lists, dictionaries and more.
+    In `run.steps`, you can store NumPy arrays, Pandas and Pyarrow objects, as well as lists, dictionaries and more.

 !!!
 Success "Congratulations!"